zkmkarlsruhe/ofxTensorFlow2/README.md

 "_TFE_ContextOptionsSetConfig", referenced from:
 ~~~

-To make the build succeed, you can exclude the arm64 architecture in Xcode so the project is built only for x86_64 so the libtensorflow libraries can be linked:

-1. Select the project in the left-hand Xcode project tree
+To make the build succeed, you can exclude the arm64 architecture in Xcode so the project.See the info in the the "macOS / Xcode build" subsection under the "Installation and Build" section.

-2. Select the project build target under TARGETS
-3. Under the Build Settings tab, find the Exclude Architectures, and add "arm64"
+### dyld: Library not loaded: @rpath/libtensorflow.2.dylib

+On macOS, the libtensorflow dynamic libraries (dylibs) need to be copied into the .app bundle.
+This error indicates the library loader cannot find the dylibs when the app starts and the build process is missing a step.
+Please check the "macOS" subsection under the "Installation and Build" section.

 ### EXC_BAD_INSTRUCTION Crash on macOS